 Residential Life Staff

 Resident Assistants (RAs) are paraprofessional student staff.
 There are over 300 RAs in the residential areas of campus.
 RAs are typically undergraduates, although some are graduate students.
 RAs are located on the residential floor and have re¬ceived special training relative to student needs, campus resources, conflict resolution, and overall University policies and procedures.

 Assistant Residence Hall Directors (ARHDs) are graduate students enrolled in the Higher Education Student Affairs Master’s program at UConn.
 They live in apartments in the residence halls and provide support to the Hall/Community Director or Assistant Director in the overall administration of services provided to students in the respective hall or area.

 Hall Directors (HDs) or Community Directors (CDs) are full-time professional staff who hire, train, and supervise the RAs and ARHDs.
 Most of these staff members have prior residence hall experience and Master’s degrees.
 They live on-campus and have offices in the areas for which they are responsible.
 The HDs/CDs members serve as campus resources, educators, advisors, and student conduct officers.

 Assistant Directors of Residence Education are full-time professional staff with Master’s degrees and five or more years of full-time residence hall experience.
 The Assistant Director is responsible for a complex of approximately 2,500 students, 3-6 HDs/CDs and approximately 60 RAs.
-The Assistant Director works with and through his/her staff to better connect students to each other and UConn.
+The Assistant Director works with and through their staff to better connect students to each other and UConn.

 Getting Along with a Roommate